-Conference Organization
+Conference organization

-The conference is being organized under the auspices of the Joint FAO/ECE/ILO Team of Specialist on Forest Fire and in co-operation with the Turkish Government.
+The Conference is being organized under the auspices of the Joint FAO/ECE/ILO Team of Specialists on Forest Fire and in co-operation with the Turkish Government.

-Mr. Vefa Altinçekic, Assistant Director General of Forestry of Turkey, General Directorate of Forestry (Be^otepe, Ankara), is chair the Conference Organizing Committee.
+Mr. Husein Hacioglu, Assistant Director General of Forestry of Turkey, General Directorate of Forestry (Bestepe, Ankara), is chair the Conference Organizing Committee.
 The Organizing Committee will be assisted by a Scientific Advisory Board.
-The final programme will be announced in the second conference announcement.